krauss/numb2word/README.md

 #### Docker Image

-If you just want to see how this library works, download our image available on Docker Hub and follow the instructions below:
+If you just want to see how this library works, download our image available on Docker Hub following the instructions below:

 ##### Download the image:

+Once you have [Docker CE](https://docs.docker.com/) installed an running, from your Linux terminal or Windows cmd, type:

 ```shell
 $docker pull jrkrauss/nutowor:latest